gentakojima/emojione-picker-ubuntu/README.md

   1. Install dependencies: `sudo apt-get install python-27 python-all-dev build-essential python-notify gir1.2-notify-0.7 gir1.2-appindicator3-0.1 gir1.2-rsvg-2.0`
   2. Clone the repository: `git clone https://github.com/gentakojima/emojione-picker-ubuntu`
+  3. Checkout the latest stable release.
+List the available releases: `git tag -l` and checkout, for example: `git checkout v0.1` (you can ignore this step to build the current development version instead, that may or may not work properly).
-  3. Build the package: `cd emojione-picker-ubuntu; debuild` (*Signing the package might fail at this point, but it's not a big deal*)
+  4. Build the package: `cd emojione-picker-ubuntu; debuild` (*Signing the package might fail at this point, but it's not a big deal*)
-  4. Install it! `sudo dpkg -i ../emojione-picker*.deb`
+  5. Install it! `sudo dpkg -i ../emojione-picker*.deb`

 Alternatively, you can use these old instructions to build the package with equivs.
 This will be removed soon:

   1. Install equivs: `sudo apt-get install equivs`.
 Ok, don't judge me, I'm lazy.
   2. Clone the repository: `git clone https://github.com/gentakojima/emojione-picker-ubuntu`
+  3. Checkout the latest stable release.
+List the available releases: `git tag -l` and checkout, for example: `git checkout v0.1` (you can ignore this step to build the current development version instead, that may or may not work properly).
-  3. Build the package: `cd emojione-picker-ubuntu; equivs-build debian_package.ctl`
+  4. Build the package: `cd emojione-picker-ubuntu; equivs-build debian_package.ctl`
-  4. Install it! `sudo dpkg -i emojione-picker*.deb`
+  5. Install it! `sudo dpkg -i emojione-picker*.deb`
-  5. Probably don't needed, but this fixes your depencencies if you get an error in the previous step: `sudo apt-get -f install`
+  6. Probably don't needed, but this fixes your depencencies if you get an error in the previous step: `sudo apt-get -f install`

 ### Method 3: Standalone installer (should work on any distro!)

 This method does not require root access.
 If you run it as root, the picker will be installed for all users.

+  1. Clone the repository: `git clone https://github.com/gentakojima/emojione-picker-ubuntu`
+  2. Checkout the latest stable release.
+List the available releases: `git tag -l` and checkout, for example: `git checkout v0.1` (you can ignore this step to build the current development version instead, that may or may not work properly).
-  1. Just run `./install.sh`
+  3. Just run `./install.sh`
-  2. If you want to uninstall it later, just issue the `./install.sh` again.
+  4. If you want to uninstall it later, just issue the `./install.sh` again.

 ## How to run it